-It was a tough call between Cameron’s best work till date and Eisenstein’s masterpiece, and Titanic comes a close second when it comes to movies about ships.
+It was a tough call between Cameron’s best work to date and Eisenstein’s masterpiece, and Titanic comes a close second when it comes to movies about ships.
 Perhaps the most recognized vessel name, the plot revolves around the actual sinking of the Titanic in the tragic crash against the iceberg.
-A film that typecast a Hollywood success formula of a boy meets a girl from different walks of life and an illicit love blossoms against all odds and meets a tragic end, the film is raised to extraordinary levels through Leonardo DiCaprio and Kate Winslet’s acting.
+The film typecasts a Hollywood success formula of a boy meets a girl from different walks of life, and an illicit love blossoms against all odds but meets a tragic end.
+However, the movie gained cult status because of Leonardo DiCaprio and Kate Winslet’s performances.
 Titanic remains the world’s most popular movie about ships and perhaps will for the considerable future.

 Read More: Best Cold War Movies of All Time